Italy's president calls in former IMF official amid political turmoil

 Demanding an immediate ballot, Salvini told followers on Facebook: "It won't be an election, it will be a referendum between Italy and those on the outside who want us to be a servile, enslaved nation on our knees."

-The centre-right Forza Italia party and the centre-left Democratic Party (PD) both denounced calls for impeachment, with former PD leader Matteo Renzi saying his party would take to the streets to defend Italy's institutions if needed.

-"Today, we need people to say 'no' to those who want to break us apart, who make excuses rather than assuming their responsibilities, who are playing on the anxieties of others," Renzi, a former prime minister, wrote on Facebook.

-(Reporting by Crispian Balmer and Steve Scherer; Additional reporting by Giuseppe Fonte, Massimiliano di Giorgio, Giselda Vagnoni, Stefano Bernabei, Stephen Jewkes, Valentina Za and Trevor Hunnicutt; Editing by Peter Cooney)
+(Reporting by Crispian Balmer, Massmiliano Di Giorgio and Steve Scherer; Additional reporting by Giuseppe Fonte, Massimiliano di Giorgio, Giselda Vagnoni, Stefano Bernabei, Stephen Jewkes, Valentina Za and Giulia Segreti; Editing by Alison Williams and David Stamp)